OpenArCloud/oscp-spatial-content-discovery/README.md

 ## Docker

 A Dockerfile is included.
-Ensure that a .env file has been populated.
+Ensure that an .env file has been populated.

 Build Docker image